 Skip to content

 Cross-entity pivot helpers let you move from one BioMCP entity to a related one without rebuilding the next query from scratch.
-The grammar is: biomcp <entity> <helper> <id>.
-Use it when you already know the entity you want to investigate and need the built-in related lookup.
+The grammar is: biomcp <entity> <helper> <id> for helper families and biomcp get <entity> <id> <section> for sectioned pivots such as diagnostics.
+Use these when you already know the entity you want to investigate and need the built-in related lookup.

 Use a pivot helper when you already have a specific entity identifier or label and want the built-in related lookup.
 Use search when you are still exploring or need richer downstream filters such as --status, --phase, or --since.